-Water Quality Standards Revisions for Freshwater Ammonia 2014
+Water Quality Standards Revisions for Freshwater Ammonia 2014-2015

-DEQ is initiating a rulemaking to address EPA’s Jan.
-31, 2013 disapproval of ammonia criteria that DEQ adopted in 2004.
+On Jan.
+31, 2013, the EPA disapproved ammonia freshwater criteria that the Oregon Environmental Quality Commission adopted in 2004.
 Oregon’s adopted criteria were based on EPA’s 1999 recommended criteria, which did not take into consideration ammonia toxicity to certain kinds of freshwater mussels and snails.
 EPA has since updated its national recommendation for ammonia in response to new mussel and snail sensitivity data, and published final revised criteria in the Federal Register on August 12, 2013.
-As part of the rulemaking, DEQ is also proposing to correct an error to the basin-specific criterion for pH for the main stem Snake River, which DEQ inadvertently limited to a portion of the basin during a rule update in 2003.
-In addition, DEQ is proposing to correct or clarify portions of water quality standards that have been recently disapproved by EPA.
+Oregon adopted EPA’s latest recommendations.
+See EPA’s website for more information about its ammonia recommendations.

-|Ammonia Rulemaking Schedule - Milestone and Estimated Timeframe
+|Ammonia Rulemaking Schedule - Milestones and Timeframes|

-|Environmental Quality Commission adoption .....
-January 2015
+|Environmental Quality Commission adoption

 Stay informed about the ammonia rulemaking by clicking the green envelope at the top left corner of this page to be added to DEQ’s mailing list for water quality standards rulemaking.
 Information related to the ammonia rulemaking will also be added to this website as it becomes available.